 At MATA you can be guaranteed of low delegate to teacher ratios for optimum learning.

-Delegates will also be exposed to the pros and cons of the revolutionary Platelet Rich Plasma Therapy (PRP) and it’s role in minor surgery and joint injections.
+Delegates will also be exposed to the pros and cons of the revolutionary Platelet Rich Plasma Therapy (PRP) and the role in minor surgery and joint injections.
 This is a very exciting groundbreaking area is unique to our courses.
 Further training can then be arranged in this area at another date if delegates are interested.

 As well as viewing various videos and demonstrations by the tutor, delegates will also undertake minor surgical procedures under the tutor’s guidance and DOPS (Direct Observation of Procedural Skills) assessments as required by NHS England.
-Small group work, a question and answer session and skin and suture models to enhance learning.
+Small group work, a question and answer session, and skin and suture models to enhance learning.
 This course is designed to increase confidence in surgical techniques.

 What Does the Minor Surgical Skills Course Cover?

 - Injury Wound Healing

 - Treatment options including curettage, cautery, diathermy, shave/ellipse excision, punch biopsy and surgery